All Episodes

 The next one is unlawful, right?

-Um, if uh if he did not have lawful access to it, but either way, they're worded the same.
+If he did not have lawful access to it.

-Or willfully retains the same and fails to deliver it to employment of the US guilty, right?
+Or willfully retains the same and fails to deliver it to employment of the U.S., guilty, right?

-The argument is is that the national archives should have had it, right?
+The argument is, is that the National Archives should have had it, right?

-So it shouldn't be something that he should have given back to the government.
+Simin shouldn't be something that he should have given back to the government.

-This might be true, it might be something that technically he should have.
+It might be something that technically he should have.

 But here's a spoiler alert.

-Every government everywhere is in violation of this of these types of statutes of these records retention statutes.
+Every government everywhere is in violation of this, of these types of statutes, of these records retention statutes.

-They are so strict that I fucking guarantee you printed out something at some point, took it home, and didn't turn it in.
+They are so strict that I fucking guarantee you you printed out something at some point, took it home, and didn't turn it in.

-He takes over audio tapes, he took audio tapes.
+He took audio tapes.

 It's like perjury, right?